• Skip to main content

 • Preheat oven to 325° convection bake.

-• In a bowl or glass measuring cup, melt butter in the microwave, then mix in the brown sugar, cinnamon and salt and coat seeds completely with mixture.
+• In a bowl or glass measuring cup, melt butter in the microwave, then mix in the brown sugar, cinnamon and salt and coat seeds completely with the mixture.

-• Spread seeds on a sheet tray lined with parchment paper (it's okay if it's a bit wet) and bake.
+• Spread seeds on a sheet pan lined with parchment paper (it's okay if it's a bit wet) and bake.
 Check and stir after 15 minutes, then 15 more minutes, and then every 5 minutes after that.
 They should take about 30 to 40 minutes total.
 Allow to cool and store in a jar or airtight container on the counter for 1 to 2 weeks.

 Notes